twolfson/nightlife/cities/japan_tokyo.md

 - Staff speaks great English
 - Mostly foreigners

+## Joker's Bar
+- 1 medium room with bar and danceable area
+- Went on a Thursday
+    - No cover
+    - At 4AM, had a few people

 ## Jumanji 55
 - Medium bar with dance music
 - No defined dance floor